ErpNetDocs/tech/modules/crm/pricing/product-prices/index.md

 ## Product Prices

 **Product prices** define the sales prices that @@name can apply to sales document lines.
-A product can have multiple product price records, each valid under specific conditions such as customer, price list, date range, quantity, or other pricing conditions.
+A product can have multiple product price records, each configured for different pricing conditions and commercial scenarios.

 When a sales document line is processed, ERP.net evaluates the available product price records and applies the one that best matches the document context.